joosephook/sudokulib/README.md

 The goal of this project is to learn to use

 * modern C++ features
-* try and write multi-threaded code
 * the build tool CMake
-* using a third-party library Boost
+* a third-party library Boost
   * learn to use Boost::unit_test_framework, a library for writing unit tests
   * learn to use Boost::program_options, a convenient way of supplying your program command line arguments
-* using Travis CI for C++ builds and showing the last build status on GitHub
+* Travis CI for C++ builds and showing the last build status on GitHub
-* using valgrind's memcheck and cachegrind tools to profile the application
+* valgrind's memcheck and cachegrind tools to profile the application
-* using CLion's code coverage to measure the extent of code tested by unit tests
+* CLion's code coverage to measure the extent of code tested by unit tests
+* the profiling tools for C++ on Linux like `perf`

 ## Results